mockk/mockk/README.md

 ```

 Injection first tries to match properties by name, then by class or superclass.
-Check `lookupType` parameter for customization.
+Check the `lookupType` parameter for customization.

 Properties are injected even if `private` is applied.
 Constructors for injection are selected from the biggest
 number of arguments to lowest.

 `@InjectMockKs` by default is injecting only `lateinit var`s or `var`s that are not assigned.
-To change this use `overrideValues = true`.
-This would assign value even if it is already somehow initialized.
+To change this, use `overrideValues = true`.
+This would assign the value even if it is already somehow initialized.
-To inject `val`s use `injectImmutable = true`.
-For shorter notation use `@OverrideMockKs` which do the same as
+To inject `val`s, use `injectImmutable = true`.
+For a shorter notation use `@OverrideMockKs` which does the same as
-`@InjectMockKs` by default, but turns this two flags on.
+`@InjectMockKs` by default, but turns these two flags on.

 #### JUnit5

-In JUnit5 you can use MockKExtension to initialize mock.
+In JUnit5 you can use `MockKExtension` to initialize your mocks.

 ```kotlin
 @ExtendWith(MockKExtension::class)